 - Create targeted marketing campaigns using your customer’s profile information;

-- Target more profitable accounts after analyzing and understanding your marketing and sales funnels, leads generation, conversion and close rates, and other key insights.
+- After analyzing and understanding your marketing and sales funnels, Target’s more profitable accounts lead to generation, conversion and close rates, and other key insights.

 After defining both your short and long-term goals for using CRM, you’ll be ready to analyze the available software options to choose the one that best suits your needs.